 But I'll tell you a secret - I threw this challenge.
 The members of our group who are not part of my inner inner alliance might scoff at this revelation, & say it was more med-evac than anything else, but I assure you - it was my plan all along.
 Besides, I'd already gotten THE photo.

 I found my way back just after a ginger alert had been sent out, & after a BBQ with all the fixin's, we went our separate ways before meeting up again at the hotel.
-I was introduced to Cochran, & this happened:
+Max introduced me to Cochran, & this happened:

 Cochran's Mom was as charming as he was, & even though I forgot to get a photo with him (my sole regret), my weekend was made in that moment.
 It was almost as memorable as our adventure after this: a group outing to a Hollywood club, reenacted via Vine.